DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Custom List
 --------------------

-This page allows you to customize the fields used in the contacts page.
+This page allows you to customize the following pre-existing fields

-Alternatively, go to the url ``https://[your_url]/wp-admin/admin.php?page=dt_options&tab=custom-lists``.

 User (Worker) Contact Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is the Users' profile information that can be found in their Profile by clicking the Gear icon.

 Has the fields: